jonkelleyatrackspace/ops_api/README.md

         }
     }

 Special characters and other items that JSON cannot tokenize are invalid.
 Any knwon abilities to fuzz past the escape filters seems pretty difficult at this stage.
+We will predictively fail with 500, because potential unexpected conditions will result in 500 as well.
+500 for all the things ensures the attacker has no direct knowledge of handled vs unhandled errors.

 ## Command Line Usage